mohamedmahmoud95/student_course_management_system_using_springboot_AOP_and_SOA/DATABASE_SETUP.md

 # MySQL Database Setup for SCMS

-## ✅ Current Status: MySQL Successfully Configured
+## ✅ Current Status: FULLY FUNCTIONAL

-The application is now running with MySQL database.
-Both student and admin logins are working correctly.
+The application is now running with MySQL database and ALL functionalities are working correctly.
+The SQL error with notifications has been fixed.

 ## Database Configuration